MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 Since there have been games, there have been launches...and all the things that can and do go wrong with launch.
 The advent of games-as-a-service makes it easier for studios to dodge some of the most common pitfalls that have crippled previous generations of games, such as failing to scale your backend and then falling over when your game spikes in popularity after being featured.
 But savvy developers know to start planning their LiveOps strategy well before launch day.
 “With a LiveOps game, the real work starts with launch instead of ending there.
 And that is a big challenge for game developers,” says growth and strategy consultant Sebastian Knopp.

 “Move fast and scale everything.”
----Pascale Clarysse, CMO, Eden Games
+--Pascale Clarysse, CMO, Eden Games

 Well before launch day, you should have your LiveOps team staffed, trained up and ready to go.
 Who’s on the LiveOps bus?
 Your core team should have people assigned to the game responsible for technology (from product through QA), user acquisition, monetization, community, and customer service.
 And these people should be a close-knit team, working together towards common goals, rather than a loose affiliation of representatives from various departments.
 It’s very important that roles and responsibilities within the team are clearly laid out, so that the group can make and execute on decisions quickly.
 Your LiveOps team needs to be familiar with the game’s event and content strategy and have a calendar in place for the first few months.
 They must also have developed strong feedback loop mechanisms with players and agreed to a framework for a decision-making process based on that feedback plus game data (along with perhaps a dash of developer intuition) prior to launching the game.
 Large companies like Supercell are known to pride themselves on not allowing teams to make any decisions based only on “gut feeling” after a game is launched.